ggreer/geoff.greer.fm/_posts/2012-12-28-the-cost-of-features.md

 <div id="cass_cloc_chart_div" style="width: 100%; height: 500px;"> </div>

 Code bases get bigger.
-Worse, binaries get bigger.
+Binaries get bigger.

+Engineering involves trade-offs.

+All else equal, more code means more bugs.

 As a model increases in weight, capabilities, and price, manufacturers often introduce a new low-end model.
 The Honda Civic used to be Honda's smallest car in the US market.
 A decade ago, they introduced the Fit.